PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Look into replacing nvim-cmp with [blink.cmp](https://github.com/Saghen/blink.cmp).
 - [x] Replace luasnip with blink.cmp with friendly snippets.
 - [x] Change completion keybinding from `<TAB>` or `<C-a>` to `<C-y>`.
+- [x] move lsp configuration from mason file to lsp-config file.